MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 1. `winrm delete winrm/config/listener?Address=*+Transport=HTTP`
 2. `winrm create winrm/config/listener?Address=*+Transport=HTTP @{Port="\<port-number\>"}`

-Do not use the **Port** parameter unless you must.
+Don't use the **Port** parameter unless you must.
 The port setting in the command applies to all computers or sessions on which the command runs.
 An alternate port setting might prevent the command from running on all computers.